Octavius-Dante/Arthelais/ex_11/Readme.md

 **Server side model :**

-A Client side model, keeps all the data in the browser once loaded.
-Suitable for small size of data.
+A Server side model, keeps all the data in the server, It loads the data on demand when requested
-</br> These models are like internal tables in ABAP used fir Data manipulation.
+</br> using request response architecture, suitable for large size of data
+</br> This model is a hook to communicate from Fiori App to SAP Server.
+</br> SAP Fiori Apps can **only talk to OData services**.

 </br>